Decron/Whitebox-Code-GPT/README.md

     * Customization: This approach allows for customization of the GPT model’s responses based on the specific requirements of the application or domain.<br><br>

 # Custodial process:
-Each assistant is assigned a custodian to manage its state and field questions.
-They are a subject matter expert for their given technology and are the sole decider of what content is included in the official model.<br>
+Since each assistant must be assoicated with a single OpenAI account, we will assign a custodian to manage its state.
+They are a subject matter experts for their given technology and are the sole decider of what content is included in the official model.<br>

-custodian: If you are interested in becoming a custodian, open an issue for the language or framework you wish to claim, and begin preparing your assistant.
-In the issue, comment links to chat instances that demonstrate effectiveness of the assistant.
-Once you are granted access, set up the folder for your assistant and create a pull request.<br>
+custodian: If you are interested in becoming a custodian, create a fork and add a new folder.
+Once the new assistant is created, issue a pull request to have it added.

 admin: The admin will assess possible candidates and grant custodianship to the most qualified candidate.
 The admin is the sole decider of who is the official custodian of a assistant but should seek out the opinions of the community before adding or revoking custodianship.<br>